jwstegemann/fritz2/www/src/pages/docs/30_State Management.md

 * a `back()` method to get the latest entry and remove it from the history
 * a `clear()` method to clear the history

-So for a `Store` with a minimal undo function you just have to write:
+For a `Store` with a minimal undo function you just have to write:
 ```kotlin
 val store = object : RootStore<String>("") {
     val history = history()